Skip to Content

 Applesauce Pouch Ghost Halloween Treats

-If you need a treat for a Halloween party at school, these Applesauce Pouch Ghost Halloween Treats are perfect.
-They’re made from applesauce pouches, which are perfect for school because they’re tree nut free and allergen friendly.
+These Applesauce Pouch Ghost Halloween Treats are the perfect treat for a classroom.
+They’re made from applesauce pouches, which are a good idea for school treats because they’re tree nut free.

-Plus, they’re sealed, which is usually what you need for school treats.
+Plus, they’re sealed, which is often what you need for school treats.
 And, if you have any extra, you can give them out to trick-or-treaters too.

 Oreo cookies decorated with white almond bark and candy eyes to look like a mummy, on black paper shred, with the words "Halloween Mummy Oreo Cookies" digitally written on top.